cjloff/blog/src/blog/a-workflow-for-structuring-css-and-reducing-unused-rules-in-umbraco-projects.md

 1. Structuring the CSS using ITCSS
 2. Utilizing BEM methodology to write CSS components
 3. Using Gulp to compile SCSS to CSS
-4. Using client dependency to only load CSS required for each page
+4. Using client dependency to only include CSS required for each page

 <>Structuring the CSS using ITCSS</>